lm862003/codex/README.md

 ## Backend

 The backend uses FastAPI with a SQLite database.
 Posts and uploaded photos are stored locally.
+Uploaded filenames are sanitized and given a random prefix before saving to prevent collisions and unsafe paths.

 Run the backend: